Durwin Talon: Career

-Durwin worked as a professor at the Savannah College of Art and Design.
-He taught in the Sequential Art, Illustration, Graphic Design and Computer Art departments.

-After almost a decade at SCAD, Durwin moved to Indiana to teach at Indiana University-Purdue University Indianapolis.

-In August 2007, Talon left IUPUI to resume teaching at the Savannah College of Art and Design.
-In 2010, he took a position as Associate Professor of Illustration at Emily Carr University of Art and Design.
-In 2015, he took the position of Head Professor of Illustration at Grand Valley State University.

-Talon's first book, Panel Discussions from TwoMorrows Publishing, is an overview of techniques for developing sequential art by some of the most notable names in the comics field.
+Talon's first book, Panel Discussions from TwoMorrows Publishing, is an overview of techniques for developing sequential art.
 It has been described as "indispensable reading for anyone interested in the subject of sequential art."

-His second book, Comics Above Ground, also from TwoMorrows Publishing, features top comics professionals talking about their inspirations and training from the comics profession and its effects in "Mainstream Media," including: Conceptual Illustration, Video Game Development, Children's Books, Novels, Design, Illustration, Video Game Animation, Motion Pictures and other media.

-His artwork has been featured on the covers of Batman ("Officer Down"), Skinwalker, and Queen & Country.
+His artwork has been featured on the covers of Batman, Skinwalker, and Queen & Country.
 A review of Skinwalker No. 3 commented that "[t]he covers by Durwin Talon are a wonderful blend of pastel and oil that prompt you into wishing we could read a whole book that looks like this."

-He has contributed artwork for Marvel Comics and DC Comics as well as worked on games and trading cards for Upper Deck, White Wolf, Inc. and Wizards of the Coast.
-His sequential artwork has been accepted into the Society of Illustrators' 49th Annual Exhibition.
+Durwin painted all 8 covers of the Batman: Officer Down cross-series story arc, in 2001: (Batman #587, Robin #86, Batgirl #12, Birds of Prey #27, Catwoman #90, Nightwing #53, Detective Comics #754, Batman: Gotham Knights #13).

 He worked on his own comic Bonds, and Beautiful Scars, in collaboration with Guin Thompson.
 The first two issues of Bonds were released by Image Comics in 2007 and issue No. 3 shipped and completed the series in 2009.
 Beautiful Scars is an original graphic novel being published by Archaia Studios Press, and will be released in March 2014.

-Until August 2007, Talon was an Associate Professor, in the New Media Program at the School of Informatics at Indiana University-Purdue University Indianapolis, before returning to the Illustration department at Savannah College of Art and Design.
+Until August 2007, Talon was an associate professor, in the New Media Program at the School of Informatics at Indiana University-Purdue University Indianapolis, before returning to the Illustration department at Savannah College of Art and Design.
 Currently, he is The Head Professor of Illustration at Grand Valley State University in Allendale, Mi, USA.